Aurumaker72/mupen-lua-ugui/README.md

   Mupen Lua Graphics API abstraction layer
 </p>

-`mupen-lua-ugui` depends on `BreitbandGraphics` for backend-agnostic functionality.
+`mupen-lua-ugui` depends on `BreitbandGraphics` for backend-agnostic rendering functionality.

-While not necessary, it's recommended to provide `mupen-lua-ugui` with a `BreitbandGraphics` rendering backend instead of implementing your own.
+⚠️ It is recommended to use `BreitbandGraphics` when drawing graphics instead of directly calling the Mupen Lua APIs, due to Intellisense and helpful utilities.